 Winters JC, Togamai JM, Chermansky CJ.
 Vaginal and Abdominal Reconstructive Surgery for Pelvic Organ Prolapse.
 In: Wein AJ, ed.
 Campbell-Walsh Urology.
 10th ed.
 Philadelphia, Pa: Saunders Elsevier; 2011:chap 72.

 Atnip SD.
 Pessary use and management for pelvic organ prolapse.
 Obstet Gynecol Clin North Am.
 2009 Sep;36(3):541-63.

 Young SB.
 Vaginal surgery for pelvic organ prolapse.
 Obstet Gynecol Clin North Am.
 2009 Sep;36(3):565-84.

 McDermott CD, Hale DS.
 Abdominal, laparoscopic, and robotic surgery for pelvic organ prolapse.
 Obstet Gynecol Clin North Am

-Updated by: Linda J. Vorvick, MD, Medical Director, MEDEX Northwest Division of Physician Assistant Studies, University of Washington, School of Medicine; Susan Storck, MD, FACOG, Chief, Eastside Department of Obstetrics and Gynecology, Group Health Cooperative of Puget Sound, Redmond, Washington; Clinical Teaching Faculty, Department of Obstetrics and Gynecology, University of Washington School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Updated by: Susan Storck, MD, FACOG, Chief, Eastside Department of Obstetrics and Gynecology, Group Health Cooperative of Puget Sound, Bellevue, Washington; Clinical Teaching Faculty, Department of Obstetrics and Gynecology, University of Washington School of Medicine.
+Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial team.